skip to content

 Besides opening a clear line of support and communication that makes your members feel heard, you can also find ways to make your members feel special and appreciated.

-If you run out of ideas for delighting and retaining your members, it doesn’t hurt to look toward a few shining membership site examples.
+If you run out of ideas for delighting and retaining your members, it doesn’t hurt to look toward a few shining membership community examples.

-Like Minessa Konecky’s Social Strategy Squad Membership , which delivers her members over $14,000 in value for only $14.99 per month.
+Like Adrian Dalsus' Despegue Musical membership community, which delivers his members over $2,500 in value for only $49 per month.

 Or Marie Forleo, who sends encouraging emails like this one that I received after joining her Everything Is Figureoutable online course membership based on her book.